rahul-ghadge/order-management-microservices/README.md

 ## 🚀 One-command startup
-Run the script below (which is mentioned [here](#-one-command-startup---just-run-one-command-and-all-sevices-will-be-up-and-running-can-be-verified-on-docker-desktop))
+Run the script below (which is mentioned [here](#-one-command-startup---just-run-one-command-and-all-sevices-will-be-up-and-running-can-be-verified-on-docker-desktop)) from the command line
-Run the script below, this will bring all the services up), this will bring all the services up

 ```bash
 ./scripts/start-dev.sh